 The role of stitches and sutures in transforming the field of medical surgery throughout history is undeniable.
-These medical devices are used for apposition of body tissues after injury and surgery, and have evolved over thousands of years from being fashioned out of organic materials to being manufactured using synthetic polymer fibres.
+These medical devices are used for the apposition of body tissues after injury and surgery and have evolved over thousands of years from being fashioned out of organic materials to being manufactured using synthetic polymer fibers.
 Let’s trace the evolution of wound closure with modern-day sutures, such as Ethicon’s Stratafix suture, from their rudimentary beginnings in and around 30000 BC.

-In 1876, British surgeon Sir Joseph Lister introduced the concept of sterilization of sutures which was a critical element in his promotion of antiseptic surgery.
+Recent history: In 1876, British surgeon Sir Joseph Lister introduced the concept of sterilization of sutures which was a critical element in his promotion of antiseptic surgery.
 With this technique, the risk of infection during wound closure was eliminated.
 Made from catgut and silk, the first sterile sutures were later mass-produced beginning 1887.
-Thereafter, in 1920s and 1930s, eyeless needled sutures were developed by Scottish pharmacist George Merson.
+Thereafter, in the 1920s and 1930s, eyeless needled sutures were developed by Scottish pharmacist George Merson.
 Synthetic and non-synthetic absorbable sutures were also developed around this time.
-By 1960, sterilization of sutures by irradiation made the manufacturing process even more rapid, and extensive development of polymer technology later on paved the way for modern-day sutures and innovative wound closure adhesives.
+By 1960, sterilization of sutures by irradiation made the manufacturing process even more rapid, and extensive development of polymer technology, later on, paved the way for modern-day sutures and innovative wound closure adhesives.